JennyBrennan/JennyBrennan.github.io/README.md

 # jennybrennan.com

-Blog and personal website, built using Gatsby, based on the Gatsby starter blog, at `https://github.com/gatsbyjs/gatsby-starter-blog`.
-The source code can be found in the `dev` branch, whilst the deployed site lives in the `master` branch as a GitHub user page.
+Blog and personal website, built using Gatsby, based on the [Gatsby starter blog](https://github.com/gatsbyjs/gatsby-starter-blog).
+The source code can be found in the `dev` branch, whilst the deployed site lives in the `master` branch, hosted as a [GitHub User Page](https://help.github.com/en/articles/user-organization-and-project-pages#user-and-organization-pages-sites).

 ## Running in development
 `gatsby develop`